On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Preliminaries

-As in the proof of \fullref{Proposition}{prop:autochangegen}, the alphabet $B$ must contain a subalphabet representing the unique minimal generating set of $M$.
-Without loss of generality, assume that $B$ contains the alphabet $A$ representing this minimal generating set.
+As in the proof of \fullref{Proposition}{prop:autochangegen}, the alphabet $B$ must contain the unique minimal generating set $A$ of $M$.
+Construct the relation $\rel{Q} \subseteq B^* \times A^*$ as in the proof of \fullref{Proposition}{prop:autochangegen}.
+Let $K = L \circ \rel{Q}$.